PragmaticPhil/create_microbit_image/README.md

 # create_microbit_image
-Simple and quick way to edit and create images for the micro:bit
+Simple and quick way to edit and create images and animations (up to 10 frames) for the micro:bit

 You can also 'fling' your images onto a micro:bit that is connected over serial.
 Its quite cool, tbh!